piotr-iohk/vendi/demo/README.md

     $ vendi serve --collection TestBudzPreview --wallet-port 8090 --logfile preview.log
     $ vendi serve --collection TestBudzPreprod --wallet-port 8091 --logfile preprod.log

-We wanted our logs to be available on our frontend for the demo.
+We wanted our logs to be available on our demo frontend.
 For that we used [frontail](https://github.com/mthenw/frontail).
 Very cool!

     $ frontail -p 9001 preview.log
     $ frontail -p 9002 preprod.log

 Finally we have started our demo frontend from this folder! :tada:

-    $ ruby demo.rb
+    $ HOST=<our_ip> ruby demo.rb